Inquiring Into the Essence of Technology:

 We noted before that nature reveals itself to us in its own terms, and all that humanity can directly control is its orientation to the natural world.
 We should think of “nature” here in the broadest sense, as the entire realm of the non-human–but also including such things as our physical bodies, over which we have only limited control.
 What characterizes the essence of modern technology is the human impulse to put the world “into boxes”, to enclose all of our experiences of the world within categories of understanding–mathematical equations, physical laws, sets of classifications–that we can control.
 The need to domineer and control is what has determined our “looking” at nature as calculable, orderable and this is grounded in the axiom that is principle of reason.

 When the German philosopher, Martin Heidegger, for example, states that “the essence of technology is by no means anything technological”, he means that technology’s driving force is not located in machines themselves, nor even in the various human activities that are associated with modern modes of production.
 In the example of the computer, the parts that make up the machine as well as the labor of the factory workers all belong to technology, but are not its essence.
-The “frame of mind” that views the world–its reserves of rare earth metals ore, its chemical structures, its human population–as raw materials for the production of computers approaches more closely what we mean by the essence of technology.
+The “frame of mind” that views the world–its reserves of rare earth metal ores, its chemical structures, its human populations–as raw materials for the production of computers approaches more closely what we mean by the essence of technology.
 The technological world-view, however, is still more far-reaching.
 Framing or the viewing of the world as disposables stems, historically, from the human drive for a “precise” and “scientific” knowledge of the world.
 (See Reason as a WOK and the discussion of the principle of reason).

 What is technology’s place within the history of the modern sciences?
 In at least one sense modern technology comes before the development of modern physics and actually shapes that development.
 This claim will make sense to us if we remember that the essence of technology is that orientation to the world called “Framing”.
 Insofar as the human drive for a precise, controllable knowledge of the natural world paves the way for modern physics, we can say that “Framing”, and thus the essence of modern technology, precedes and determines the development of modern science.
 Technology is not applied modern science; modern science is applied technology.